Deals Counterparts

 Deal Analysis

-• Terna, Italy's national electricity transmission system operator (TSO), is the investor.
+• Terna is Italy's national electricity transmission system operator (TSO).

 Source Intelligence